 - One single uplift – £5.50

-Bike Park Wales made Merthyr the place to be for mountain biking in the UK when it opened in 2013.
+Bike Park Wales made Merthyr the place to be for mountain biking in the UK when it opened in 2013 and is definitely one of the must fun things to do in Merthyr.
 This mountain bike facility was the UK’s first full scale bike park.

 There are 40 trails to enjoy, all colour coded to suit every ability.
 Through the use of a minivan, the park also provides uplifts (at an extra cost).
 It works like a ski resort, but for mountain bikes and without the snow.